carlanton/service-manager/README.md

-The goal of `service-manager` is to run Docker containers in a way that allows rolling deployment without down-time, with zero dependencies (okay, this thing depends on CouchDb, but it can easily be re-implemented to use files on disk instad).
+The goal of `service-manager` is to run Docker containers in a way that allows rolling deployment without down-time, with zero dependencies (okay, this thing depends on CouchDb, but it can easily be re-implemented to use files on disk instead).
 To make this possible it uses a simple service abstraction on top of containers.

-There are many other solutions for this problem (swarm, kubernetes, consul+haproxy, ...), but most of them are rather complex to operate, especially have a single node or don't require container-to-container communication.
+There are many other solutions for this problem (swarm, kubernetes, consul+haproxy, ...), but most of them are rather complex to operate, especially if you only have a single server.

-However, if you aren't already using CouchDb, you're will probably be happier with Docker Swarm :)
+However, if you aren't already using CouchDb, you will probably be happier with Docker Swarm :)

 ## How it's supposed to work